 1) Are joints properly caulked or sealed?

-b.
-Carefully note the condition and profile of
+- Carefully note the condition and profile of the mortar joints.

 3.02 ERECTION, INSTALLATION, APPLICATION